 I bought my Mac a while ago and recently needed to check its specs.
 I had no idea where to start.
 Someone asked me for the serial number, and that’s when it hit me—I didn’t even know what it meant.
 I thought it would be hard, but it wasn’t.

 I figured out how to find the serial number.
 Then, I learned how to use it to check my Mac’s model, year, and warranty.
 I even found out how to spot fake listings when buying used.
-If you’re like me and want quick answers, this guide will help.
+If you’re like me and want quick answers, this guide will help you on Mac serial lookup.
 Let’s get started.

 I wanted my Mac’s details—so I used the serial number